Brant Bjork: Solo career

-Bjork began recording his first solo album, 1999's Jalamanta, in February of that year.
-Bjork performed all instruments, including guitar and vocals.
+Bjork recorded his first solo album, 1999's Jalamanta, in February of that year and performed all of the album's instruments, including guitar and vocals.
 He would also perform guitar and vocals in the short-lived stoner rock band Ché – a side-project collaboration with former Kyuss and Queens of the Stone Age drummer Alfredo Hernández and former Unida bassist Dave Dinsmore.
 Ché released their only album, Sounds of Liberation, in October 2000.
 Bjork's next album, 2002's Brant Bjork & the Operators, named for Bjork's fictional backing band, 'the Operators', was recorded in November 2000 with Bjork again performing vocals and most instruments.
 He would continue to be the sole performer, except for a few guest spots, on 2003's Keep Your Cool and 2004's Local Angel.

 Bjork would form the band Brant Bjork and the Bros in 2003, featuring guitarist Mike Pygmie, bassist Dylan Roche, and drummer Michael Peffer, with Bjork performing vocals and additional guitar.
 They toured Europe in October 2003, performing a mixture of Bjork's solo material and Ché's Sounds of Liberation.
 Pygmie was replaced by Scott Cortez Silverman for further touring in Europe and North America in 2004.
 This line-up went on to record the 2005 double album Saved by Magic.
 The album featured a return to the sound of Bjork's earlier sound from his Jalamanta/Sounds of Liberation era.

 2006 saw the release of Sabbia, a feature film "visual soundtrack" by filmmaker Kate McCabe, featuring Bjork's music.
 Brant Bjork and the Bros would go on to record another album, 2007's Somera Sól, with Alfredo Hernández replacing Michael Peffer on drums.
 In the same year, Bjork released his fifth solo album, Tres Dias, an acoustic album featuring reinterpretations of older songs, as well as some new material.
 The title of the album (Three Days) comes from the purported amount of time that Bjork claimed it took to record it at producer Tony Mason's house in Joshua Tree, California.

 Bjork reported in 2007 that he had ended his label, Duna Records, citing that it took too much time and energy to run.
 Bjork soon created a new label, Low Desert Punk Recordings, and the Duna Records website now functions as a Brant Bjork community fansite and forum.
 The first release on the new label was Bjork's 2008 album, Punk Rock Guilt, made up of recordings from December 2005 referred to as the "New Jersey Sessions".
 This release was followed up with the 2010 album Gods & Goddesses.
 Recorded in LA in 2009, Gods & Goddesses was the first Brant Bjork solo album not to be primarily recorded by Bjork himself.
 Instead, Bjork recorded with a new line-up of musicians including guitarist Brandon Henderson, former Yawning Man bassist Billy Cordell, and former Mondo Generator drummer Giampaolo Farnedi.